TAC: Hybrid IAM Privilege Escalation Detection: Background: IAM Basics

+The contributions of this paper are: \begin{itemize} [nosep, left=0pt] \item \textbf{Study.} A systematic study of permission acquisition in cloud IAM that identifies five distinct PE categories and reveals the coverage gaps of all existing detectors. \item \textbf{Whitebox PE Detector.} TAC-WB, which leverages 219 systematically extracted permission flow templates and fixed-point analysis over a Permission Flow Graph to achieve comprehensive PE coverage. \item \textbf{Greybox PE Detector.} TAC-GB, the first greybox PE detector, which extends the PFG to a partial PFG and detects PEs from partial configurations through interactive customer queries guided by RL-trained GNNs. \item \textbf{Dataset.} TAC-Bench, the first comprehensive IAM PE benchmark with 2,500 tasks that match the scale, complexity, and diversity of real-world enterprise configurations. \end{itemize}

-\section{Background - IAM Basics}
+\section{Background: IAM Basics}

-\textbf{IAM Configurations.} IAM configurations consist of entities and permissions.
+\textbf{IAM Configurations.} An IAM configuration can be viewed as a set of relations among entities and permissions.
 Entities represent subjects (e.g., users, user groups, services) or roles.
 Subjects actively perform actions, while roles encapsulate job functions and responsibilities within an organization.
-Permissions define privileges to perform operations and can be assigned directly or indirectly.
-Direct assignments apply to users, user groups, and roles, while indirect assignments depend on relationships between entities.
-For instance, a user inherits all permissions assigned to their user group, and a user assuming a role gains all of the role's permissions.
+Permissions define privileges to perform operations and can be assigned to entities.

+IAM configurations include two types of relations: entity–permission and entity–entity.
+Entity–permission relations specify which permissions are directly assigned to which entities.
+Entity–entity relations capture how entities are associated with one another, as defined in official cloud service documentation.
+Taken together, these relations can be modeled as a multi-relational graph: nodes represent entities and permissions, and edges represent either entity–permission or entity–entity associations.